Dicayne/Printf/README.md

-Clone libft in the printf directory;
+Clone libft in the printf directory\n
-Run make;
+Run make\n
-you can modifie main.c as you like;
+you can modifie main.c as you like/n
 Run make exec.